reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 **The `stream()` method generates a stream of dynamic tests based on the given generator and test executor.** Use this method when the set of dynamic tests is nondeterministic in nature or when the input comes from an existing Iterator.

-The given `inputGenerator` is responsible for generating input values.
-A `DynamicTest` will be added to the resulting stream for each dynamically generated input value, using the given `displayNameGenerator` and `testExecutor`.

-In this test case, we create dynamic tests using `ThrowingConsumer` to validate percentage inputs.
-The `ValueRange` object defines the acceptable range of 0 to 100.
-A message template provides a detailed error message when a percentage falls outside this range.

-We define a `ThrowingConsumer` that checks if the percentage is within the valid range.
-If not, it throws a `ValidationException` with the formatted message.
-Another `ThrowingConsumer`, named `executable`, uses assertions to test the validation logic.
-If the percentage is valid, it asserts that for valid percentages, execution does not throw any exception.
-For invalid percentages, it asserts that execution throws a `ValidationException`, and the exception message matches the expected message.

-We have defined the test cases in a collection, each containing a percentage and a boolean indicating whether it is valid.
-A function generates display names for the dynamic tests based on the percentage values.

-Finally, the `DynamicTest.stream` method creates a stream of dynamic tests using the test cases, display name generator, and the executable consumer.
-This setup allows us to dynamically generate and run tests, ensuring that the validation logic is correctly handling both valid and invalid percentage values.
+The `inputGenerator` generates input values, and adds a `DynamicTest` to the resulting stream for each dynamically generated input value.
+It uses `ThrowingConsumer` to validate percentage inputs falling within the range of 0 to 100.
+It defines dynamic tests using a collection of percentages and a boolean indicating validity, with display names generated based on the percentage values.
+This setup allows for dynamically generating and running tests to ensure correct handling of both valid and invalid percentage values.

-In summary, using `ThrowingConsumer` in your JUnit tests can greatly simplify the process of testing methods that throw checked exceptions, manage resources, validate inputs, handle callbacks, and process complex data.
-It allows you to write cleaner and more concise test code by removing the need for extensive try-catch blocks, making your tests easier to read and maintain.
+`ThrowingConsumer` simplifies testing methods that throw checked exceptions, manage resources, validate inputs, handle callbacks, and process complex data by eliminating extensive try-catch blocks in test code.

 ## Using `ThrowingSupplier`